zooxo/raxboy/README.md

     SPECIAL KEYS
   ____________________

-  Set the brightness (6 levels) by pressing (and holding) the left cursor key and pressing the upper (brighter) or lower cursor key (darker).
+  To set the brightness of the display (6 levels) hold the left cursor button and press the upper (brighter) or lower cursor button (darker).
-  Goto sleep mode with pressing (and holding) the left cursor key and pressing the right kursor key.
-To wake up the IVBOY press key A.
+  To enter the sleep mode hold the left cursor button and press the right one.
+  To wake up RAXBOY press button A.

   ____________________